kiranbakale/AMI-Readme/docs/environment_advanced_network.md

 - **Created** - Creates the required network stack for the infrastructure
 - **Existing** - Will use a provided network stack passed in by the user

+Additionally for the Created and Existing network types above you can configure the subnets used to be private or public.

 In this section you will find the config required to set up each depending on your requirements.

 :warning:&nbsp; **{- Changing network setup on an existing environment must be avoided-}**. **Doing so is considered a significant change in AWS and will essentially trigger the recreation of the entire environment leading to data loss**.